 Cost of training is a major barrier to the profession, with a disproportionate impact on BAME students, which reflects wider societal inequalities.
 We’ve written to the Universities Minister requesting that the postgraduate student loan scheme be extended to non-university higher education providers.

-As a member of the HEE workforce stakeholder group we have a unique opportunity to influence workforce planning for the implementation of the NHS Long Term Plan, including IAPT provision.
-These therapies, which our members are qualified to deliver, are already IAPT-approved but remain massively underrepresented in IAPT provision.
+As a member of the HEE workforce stakeholder group, we have a unique opportunity to influence workforce planning for the implementation of the NHS Long Term Plan, including IAPT provision.
+These therapies, which our members are qualified to deliver, are already IAPT-approved but remain significantly underrepresented in IAPT provision.
 This must change.
 We welcomed the HEE initiative in March 2021 that made positive inroads by recruiting psychotherapists and counsellors from outside of IAPT, but far more is needed.

-Currently, it’s almost impossible for non-CBT therapists to be paid for trainee work in IAPT despite, in many instances, already having qualified.
+Currently, it’s very rare for non-CBT therapists to be paid for trainee work in IAPT despite, in many instances, already having qualified.
 This has created a disparity between trainees from different modality backgrounds and significantly reduced access to NHS work for many psychotherapists and counsellors.
-We have worked with Health Education England to remove this major barrier to increasing the range of therapies available to service users, but more funding is required to ensure the March 2021 recruitment drive with funded trainee places can be replicated on a larger scale.
+We have worked with Health Education England to find ways to eliminate this major barrier to increasing the range of therapies available to service users, but more funding is required to ensure the March 2021 recruitment drive with funded trainee places can be replicated on a larger scale.

 Many health services are exempt from VAT, but counselling and psychotherapy are not.
 Extending VAT exemption to talking therapies is long overdue and would remove a needless barrier to people accessing care.
 Currently, VAT requirements on therapists contradict legislation on ‘parity of esteem’ between physical and mental health, and represent unfair and unfounded distinctions between mental health practitioners.
 Earlier this year we submitted a proposal to the Government proposing this exemption and are renewing our efforts in light of separate changes to Government fiscal policy in the wake of Covid-19.